 RANDY WEST

-Randy West is one of the more versatile performers in television voice-over and audience warm-up work today.
-He has recently been entrusted with the announcing and warm-up duties on televisions longest-running and most successful game show, the venerable “The Price Is Right”.
-The network and syndicated versions of "Weakest Link" are also recent additions to a workload that has made Randy's a familiar face at Hollywood production facilities.
-He can be heard announcing game shows, talk shows and award shows, narrating reality programs, as well as voicing commercials, sales presentations and promos.
+Randy West is one of the more versatile and respected voice-over performers in television, having been entrusted with the announcing and audience warm-up duties on television’s longest-running and most successful game show, CBS’ venerable “The Price Is Right.”
+NBC’s “Deal or No Deal,” as well as the network and syndicated versions of "Weakest Link" are also recent additions to a workload that has made Randy's a familiar face at Hollywood production facilities over the past 20 years.

-Flip around the channels on a weeknight and you might hear Randy announcing the long-running TV game show "Supermarket Sweep" on PAX-TV.
-Although very different in style, Randy's is also the voice of the highly rated series "Hollywood and Crime" on CourtTV.
-And perhaps you've heard him announcing Nickelodeon's "Kids' Choice Awards", "Hollywood Showdown", or new episodes of Chuck Barris' classic "All New 3's a Crowd" starring Alan Thicke.
-Both have been staples on Sony's Game Show Network.
+Flip around the channels tonight and you might hear Randy announcing GSN’s new version of “The Newlywed Game.”
+Perhaps his voice is more familiar to you from his years on the long-running TV game show "Supermarket Sweep.”
+Although the job demanded a very different style, Randy also narrated the highly rated series "Hollywood and Crime" for CourtTV.
+And perhaps you've heard him announcing Nickelodeon's "Kids' Choice Awards," "Hollywood Showdown," the California Lottery’s “Big Spin,” or new episodes of Chuck Barris' classic "All New 3's a Crowd."
+Over the years, Randy has worked alongside iconic hosts Ryan Seacrest, Bob Barker, Wink Martindale, Dick Clark, Howie Mandel and Chuck Woolery.

 While thoroughly contemporary, Randy's classic show business sensibilities are apparent in all of his work.
 One pundit said that Randy must have been "vaccinated at birth with a phonograph needle!"
-From Chapter President of WABC's Cousin Bruce Morrow fan club as a kid, to audience regular at TV game show tapings in New York during high school, Randy's fascination with broadcasting was encouraged by veteran radio personality "Symphony Sid" Torin and television announcer Johnny Olson.
-However the distraction they nurtured continued to be a constant source of frustration to Randy's parents, as well as to most radio program directors within a ninety mile radius of his New York home.
-One programmer finally succumbed; at age 17, West's driver's license was quickly followed by his FCC license.
-Once behind the microphone, Randy rarely looked back.
-As such, his Bachelor of Arts degree took three more long years.
+From audience regular at TV game show tapings in New York during high school, Randy's fascination with broadcasting was encouraged by veteran television announcer Johnny Olson.

-Following a string of small speaking parts on several TV sit-coms and four years working on the CBS hit "The Nanny", Randy's interests led him to theater.
-He performed in the local cabaret revue "Bonkers and Bananas", as well as on stages coast-to-coast as Pooh-Bah in the 1998 national touring company of Gilbert and Sullivan's classic musical "The Mikado".
+Following a string of small speaking parts on several TV sit-coms, and four years working on the CBS hit "The Nanny," Randy's interests led him to theater.
+He performed in the local cabaret revue "Bonkers and Bananas," as well as on stages coast-to-coast as Pooh-Bah in the national touring company of Gilbert and Sullivan's classic musical "The Mikado."
 "Every night another city... each performance was wonderful simply because we were thrilled to finally get off the bus!
-Singing to packed houses as large as 2500 and sharing the stage with some incredible professionals was a tremendous learning experience.
+Singing to packed houses as large as 2,500 and sharing the stage with some incredible professionals was a tremendous learning experience.
 And it was a ton of fun."

 CLICK TO RETURN TO THE